hangarr/clientize/README.md

 ### AngularJS and Promises
 The digest mechanism in AngularJS can interact with ES6 promises pakages in unpredictable ways.
 The AngularJS 1.3 `$q` promise is designed specifically to work properly with the AngularJS digest mechanism.

-The orchestrate/clientize-orchestrate client is based on Kew promises.
-It appears to work properly with testing so far.
+Before v1.4.0, the `orchestrate`/`clientize-orchestrate` client was based on `kew` promises.
+It appeared to work properly with Firefox and Google Chrome, but was erratic on Safari.
+With v1.4.0, the `clientize-orchestrate` client was modified to use ECMAScript 6 promises and to use an ECMAScript 5 ES6 style promise library of the developer's choice.

 ## Planned changes
 ### Testing